Aiven-Open/klaw-docs/docs/quickstart.md

 Fill in the details

 - Select STG environment
-- Fill in a topic name 'testtopic' for example
+- Fill in a topic name <!-- vale off -->"testtopic" <!-- vale on -->for example
 - Leave partitions, replication factor and advanced configuration to defaults
 - Fill in text a topic description.
 'Topic for demo' for example
 - Submit